Intro: DIY Headliner - Brand NEW Using White Glue for Under $10

 Put those pushpins back on the noteboard where they belong :)

-Thank you for visiting my headliner write-up.
+Thank you for visiting my DIY headliner write-up.
 Please take a minute to view my personal Gym Member Education website below.
-After 13 years working as a fitness professional I realize personal training is too expensive for the average person.
-My goal is to help the world learn how to exercise w/o prohibitive costs of personal training.
-I provide equal access to exercise education!
+After 15 years working as a fitness professional, I realize personal training is too expensive for the average person.
+I am teaching the world how to exercise w/o prohibitive costs of personal training.
+I provide equal access to simple exercise education!